Executives in Residence and Fellows

 Gerald "Jerry" Gordon

-Gerald L. Gordon, Ph.D., is an economist and author, and is the president and chief executive officer of the Fairfax County Economic Development Authority (FCEDA) in Fairfax County, VA, a position he has held since late 1983.
+Gerald L. Gordon, Ph.D. is an economist and author, and is the president and chief executive officer of the Fairfax County Economic Development Authority (FCEDA) in Fairfax County, VA, a position he has held since late 1983.
 In 2016, Virginia Business magazine named Gordon one of its "50 Most Influential Virginians."
-He was names to the same list in 2013, 2014 and 2015.
-In 2015, Dr. Gordon was honored by International Economic Development Council with the Jeffrey A. Finkle Ogranizational Leadership Award for a "lasting commitment to the field of economic development."
+He was named to the same list in 2013, 2014 and 2015.
+In 2015, Dr. Gordon was honored by International Economic Development Council with the Jeffrey A. Finkle Organizational Leadership Award for a "lasting commitment to the field of economic development."

 Gordon previously held positions with Arlington County, VA and the United States Department of Labor.
-Gordon has taught at the University of Maryland, College Park, George Mason University, and Virginia Commomwealth University.
+Gordon has taught at the University of Maryland, College Park, George Mason University, and Virginia Commonwealth University.
 He has consulted with city and state governments throughout the United States and internationally.
-He has also served as a consultant to businesses, non-profit organizations, associations, colleges and universities, various government agencies including the U.S. Nave and the United Nations.
+He has also served as a consultant to businesses, non-profit organizations, associations, colleges and universities, various government agencies including the U.S. Navy and United Nations.

 Gordon holds a Bachelor's degree from The Citadel, a Master's degree from George Washington University, and a Doctorate in International Economics from the Catholic University of America.
 He is the author of numerous articles on strategic planning, economic development, leadership styles, and other management topics.
 He has also authored 13 books and contributed to opinion pieces to the Washington Post, Forbes, and American City and County.